gatsbyjs/gatsby/docs/contributing/pair-programming.md

 ## How to sign up

 Fill in the [request a pairing session form][form] to reserve your spot.
 The Gatsby team will be notified.
-You should get an email shortly with next steps.
+You should get an email shortly with the next steps.

 [Reserve your spot today][form] and let’s build something amazing together!